dinesh-i/CarND-Behavioral-Cloning-P3/README.md

 File Name | Description |
 :--:|:--:|
-behavioural-cloner.ipynb | containing the script to create and train the model.
-Note: The same code is copied to model.py too but I have used the Jupyter notebook for my development. |
+behavioural-cloner.ipynb | containing the script to create and train the model|

-* behavioural-cloner.ipynb  -  containing the script to create and train the model.
-Note: The same code is copied to model.py too but I have used the Jupyter notebook for my development.
+model.py | The above notebook code is copied here for reference.
+But I have used the Jupyter notebook for my development|
-* drive.py   -  for driving the car in autonomous mode
+drive.py | for driving the car in autonomous mode |
-* model.h5   -  containing a trained convolution neural network
+model.h5 | containing a trained convolution neural network |
-* video.mp4 - the output video
+video.mp4 | the output video |
-* README.md   -  summarizing the results
+README.md | summarizing the results |

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing